 - Elevator and escalator accidents – These accidents are often the result of maintenance failure or faulty design.

 - Recreation area accidents – Places like amusement parks, water parks, ski areas, and water sport equipment rental facilities may be liable for injury claims if they fail to maintain the appropriate safety standard.
 Accidents in these locations usually arise from improper maintenance or defective design of equipment and rides, unsafe physical premises, or operating in dangerous conditions.

 - Drowning and swimming pool accidents – Not properly securing entrances to swimming pools, which are an enticement to children, often leads to drowning accidents.
 Both public and private property owners can be held liable for drowning deaths and other potential injuries from unsafe pools.

-- Dog bites and unrestrained dog attacks – Dog owners are responsible for having their animal appropriately restricted to their own property, or on a physical restraint when in public.
-Furthermore, if an owner knows his dog to be dangerous or aggressive, he is required to make that clear to visitors.
+- Dog bites and unrestrained dog attacks – Dog owners are responsible for having their animal restricted adequately to their property or on a physical restraint when in public.
+Furthermore, if an owner knows his dog is dangerous or aggressive, he must make that clear to visitors.

-- Unsafe balconies, porches, decks, platforms and staircases – Accidents from poor construction or upkeep of these structures lead to many personal injury cases, especially when they collapse.
+- Unsafe balconies, porches, decks, platforms, and staircases – Accidents from poor construction or upkeep of these structures lead to many premises liability cases, especially when they collapse.

-- Preventable fires, electrocution, and exposure to toxic substances – These accidents can occur for a variety of reasons.
-In particular, lack of maintenance, improper containment of dangerous chemicals, and failure to provide proper safety equipment.
+- Preventable fires, electrocution, and exposure to toxic substances – These accidents can occur for various reasons, in particular, lack of maintenance, improper containment of dangerous chemicals, and failure to provide proper safety equipment.

 - Neck and back injuries